-Generalized Anxiety Disorder (GAD) affects nearly seven million (or more than three percent) of adults in the nation, according to the Anxiety and Depression Association of America.
-These individuals have difficulties controlling even the most mundane of daily worries.
-They may worry more than is necessary about actual events or expect the worst outcome when there seems to be no reason for their concern.
+Generalized anxiety disorder (GAD) affects nearly seven million (or more than 3% of) adults in the U.S., according to the National Institute of Mental Health (NIMH).
+Individuals with generalized anxiety disorder often have difficulties controlling even the most mundane of daily worries.
+They may worry more than is realistically necessary about actual events or expect the worst outcome when there seems to be no reason for their concern.

-People with GAD often are unable to rest because of their persistent worrying, and it can affect their performance on the job and school, as well cause difficulties in relationships.
-Sometimes everyday tasks become difficult to accomplish.
+People with GAD often are unable to rest because of their persistent worrying, which can affect their performance on the job and at school, and cause difficulties in relationships.
+Sometimes even everyday tasks can become arduous to accomplish.

-Females are more apt to be diagnosed with the disorder, experiencing it twice as much as men.
-It is typical in individuals who are between 45 and 50 years old and commonly decreases after age 60.
+Females are more likely to be diagnosed with the disorder, at twice the rate of men.
+In addition, generalized anxiety disorder is more common in individuals who are between 45 and 50 years old but one’s susceptibility decreases after the age of 60.

-- Extreme anxiousness and worrying that occurs for at least one-half year and is present for a greater amount of days than it is not.
+- Extreme anxiousness and worrying that occurs for at least 6 months and is present for a greater amount of days than not.
 The worrying is about several things, not a single issue or event.

-- The person is not able to manage the worrying.
+- The person is not able to manage their worries.

-- The anxiousness and worrying are related to a minimum of three of the symptoms below.
-In youngsters, only one symptom is necessary.
+- The anxiousness and worrying are related to a minimum of three of the symptoms below (in children and adolescents, only one symptom is necessary):